Touch247/Used-Ecommerce-sample/readme.md

 # jQuery: a shopping cart with sessionStorage

-I've built this shopping cart after completing a web project where I had to completely rewrite an e-commerce cart.
-This project also includes PayPal payments.
+A shopping cart after which includes PayPal payments.

 This is a proof-of-concept and is not intended to replace any existing server-side techniques.